Ford Taurus Insurance Rates

 Rates are averaged for all Ford Taurus models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Buy Cheap Ford Taurus Insurance
+How to Find the Best Cheap Ford Taurus Insurance

-- Increasing comprehensive and collision deductibles could save up to $450 each year
+- Increasing policy deductibles can save around $450 each year

 Rate Tables and Charts